tofi1130/remove-siril/README.md

 # remove-siril
-Remove Siril on Linux, installed from commands meson ninja install
+Remove Siril on Linux, installed from commands meson and ninja install

 # Selecting Interpreter
 Don't forget to change the shebang at the top of the shell script!